unal-lssa/lssa2025i/laboratories/laboratory_2/1001326848/README.md

     - PowerShell (Windows)

-            docker run --rm -v "$PWD:/app" lssa-lab2
+            docker run --rm -v "${PWD}:/app" lssa-lab2

-    This process will generate the **skeleton** folder.
+    This will generate the output architecture inside the `skeleton/` directory.

-3. Navigate into the folder:
+3. Navigate into the generated folder:

         cd skeleton